silentmemo/manual_cell_counter/README.md

 __Note : This is a STEM project mostly for entertainment and education.__
 Counting cell manually using a hemocytometer is a very common task in a cell biology lab.
 Counting cell on a hemocytometer involve several steps.

-1. prepare (dilute, stain) the biological sample (e.g. suspension of cells / particles)
+1. prepare (dilute, stain) the biological sample (e.g., suspension of cells / particles)
 2. load the sample on a hemocytometer
 3. load the hemocytometer on a microscope
-4. count the cells/ particles in fixed-volume "squares" on the hemocytometer
+4. count the cells/ particles in fixed volume "squares" on the hemocytometer
 5. calculate the concentrations, viability of the original samples

 These step when well prepared, usually won't take more than 10 minutes to perform.
 Sometimes, however, it is desirable to get this step done as quick as possible.
 When available, using an automatic cell counter makes the most sense.
-However, not everyone has immediate access to one, or it may requires the use of consumables which will racks up operation-cost.
+However, not everyone has immediate access to one, or it may require the use of consumables which will racks up operation-cost.
 To assist manual cell counting, typically a tally counter will be used.
-It makes a clicky sound  and a tactile feedback when pressed.
-If the tally counter make a loud clicky sound, it can be a source of noise when used frequently.
+It makes a clicky sound and tactile feedback when pressed.
+If the tally counter makes a loud clicky sound, it can be a source of noise when used frequently.
 Also, counting different squares or live/dead cells or making amendment on hemocytometers requires a reset on the tally counter, which forces user to either remember the tally or spent time marking down the numbers.
-These features makes the cell counting task a lot less enjoyable.
+These features make the cell counting task a lot less enjoyable.

-This project fill in the unique niche, to make manual cell counting a bit more efficient by outsourcing the calculation to an accessible and affordable computer chip, and a bit less annoying by making use of more silent switches and light as the feedback which is non-audible.
+This project fills in the unique niche, to make manual cell counting a bit more efficient by outsourcing the calculation to an accessible and affordable computer chip, and a bit less annoying by making use of more silent switches and light as the feedback which is non-audible.

 ---